Barue uprising

 The Barue uprising (also known as the Barue revolt or the Barue rebellion) was an uprising in 1917 during WW1 in Portuguese Mozambique.

-The colonial authorities in Portuguese Mozambique increased the brutality of their occupation during the war.
-"Revolting practices" criticised by the British, such as forced labour, were increasingly applied despite the abolition of slavery.
-Press gangs (cipais) used the most brutal coercion to mobilise whole populations, young, old and infirm people not being exempted and women being raped.
-By the end of 1916, many young men had fled to Southern Rhodesia and Transvaal to escape the Portuguese and to earn living wages.
-The condition of the populations left behind worsened to the point that when the cipais tried to raise another 5,000 carriers from the kingdom of Barue in March 1917, the population rebelled.
-Disgust at Portuguese depredations united many peoples but the rivals for the title of Makombe of the Wabarue fought independent campaigns, attracting support from the bandits in the Zambesi valley.
-At the end of April, the rebels routed a Portuguese force sent to suppress the rising and reached the provincial capital of Tete; by the end of May had overrun most of Zambezia Province.
-About 100,000 people crossed the border into British Nyasaland and the Rhodesian colonies to escape the violence but the disruption did little to alter British disdain for Portuguese methods and despite having received troops to help put down the Chilembwe rebellion, they refused to send troops, only allowing guns and ammunition over the border.
-In May the Portuguese began to suppress the rebels by butchering thousands of people, enslaving women and plundering territory.
-The rebels held out into November and the rivals for the title of Makombe fled to Southern Rhodesia.
-During June the Portuguese had to divide their forces and send thousands of Portuguese and local troops to attack the Makonde living on the Mvua plateau, who had also rebelled.
-Another rebellion broke out early in 1918.
+The colonial authorities in Portuguese Mozambique increased the brutality of their occupation during the war, such as using forced labour despite the abolition of slavery.

+Press gangs (cipais) used the most brutal coercion to mobilise whole populations, including the young, old and infirm.
+There were also reports of women being raped.

+By the end of 1916, many young men had fled to Southern Rhodesia and Transvaal to escape the Portuguese and to work.
+When the cipais tried to raise another 5,000 carriers from the Barue Kingdom in March 1917, the population rebelled, with rivals for the title of Makombe (king) of the Barue fighting independent campaigns.

+At the end of April, the rebels defeated a Portuguese force sent to suppress the uprising, later marching to the colonial provincial capital of Tete by the end of May.

+These rebels had overrun most of Zambezia Province.
+About 100,000 people crossed the border into British Nyasaland and the Rhodesian colonies to escape the violence.

+Despite having received support to help put down the Chilembwe rebellion in 1915, shortly before the Barue Uprising, the British did not send any troops to Barue, only allowing guns and ammunition over the border.

+In May 1917, the Portuguese responded with force, suppressing the rebels with violence and killing thousands of people.
+The rebels held out into November 1917, and the rivals for the title of Makombe fled to Southern Rhodesia.

+In June of the same year, the Portuguese force deployed to Barue was reduced, and thousands of Portuguese and local troops were sent to respond to a rebellion by the Makonde on the Mvua plateau.

+Another rebellion broke out in early 1918.